epccs/RPUlux/Hardware/README.md

 ## Overview

 This board has an ATmega328p and and six AL8805 constant current LED drivers.
-The reset is TBD.
+Input power is 7 to 36 VDC.

 Bootloader options include [optiboot] and [xboot].
 Serial bootloaders can't change the hardware fuse setting which reduces programming errors that can accidentally brick the controller.